CosmicGhosts/obi/README.md

 Obi
 ===

 Obi is a simple object builder that allows you to compose objects together with immutability.
+AKA Obi will build an object out of other objects without altering the object references you gave it.
+It also does its best to deeply clone an object.
+See lodash's cloneDeep method for more details.

 # API
 You use Obi by requiring the obi module